Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

+- Notre Dame and its opponents have combined to score more than 57.5 points in three of six games this season.

+- USC has combined with its opponents to score more than 57.5 points in four of six games this season.

-- The combined points per game average of the two teams, 63.2, is 5.2 points above Saturday's over/under.
+- The combined points per game average of the two teams, 63.2, is 5.7 points more than Saturday's over/under.

-- These two squads combine to surrender 51.6 points per game, 6.4 fewer than this contest's over/under.
+- This contest's total is 5.9 points more than the 51.6 these two squads combine to allow per game this season.

-- The 58 total in this game is 1.1 points above the 56.9 average total in Trojans games this season.
+- The 57.5 total in this game is 0.6 points higher than the 56.9 average total in Trojans games this season.

 Notre Dame Stats and Trends

-- Notre Dame has played six games, with three wins against the spread.
+- Notre Dame has three wins against the spread in six games this year.

-- The Fighting Irish have covered the spread once this season when favored by 7 points or more (in three chances).
+- The Fighting Irish have been favored by 7 points or more three times this season and covered the spread in one of them.

-- Notre Dame's games this year have gone over the total in four out of six opportunities (66.7%).
+- Notre Dame's games this year have gone over the point total four times in six opportunities (66.7%).

-- When Notre Dame puts up more than 27.3 points, it is 2-2 against the spread and 4-0 overall.
+- Notre Dame is 2-2 against the spread and 4-0 overall this season when the team scores more than 27.3 points.

-- In games that Notre Dame amasses more than 382.2 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Notre Dame totals more than 382.2 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Fighting Irish have 10 turnovers this season, equal to the number of takeaways for the Trojans.